-Welcome to the May edition of Disability Grants News - a monthly round up of what's new on the Disability Grants website and resources for anyone with a disability, caring for or working with disabled adults or children.
+Welcome to the May 2018 edition of Disability Grants News - a monthly round up of highlights on the Disability Grants website and resources for anyone with a disability, caring for or working with disabled adults or children.

 Here are some of this month’s highlights….

 - The Birkdale Trust for Hearing Impaired provides financial support to children and young people with a hearing impairment.

 - The Paul Bush Foundation helps children and adults with physical disabilities with funding for specialist equipment that can’t be obtained from statutory sources.

 - The Royal British Legion – Women’s Section offers welfare support and grants for serving and ex-